 Carol Naughton, senior vice-president, Purpose Built Communities (bio), will talk about the importance of community development and revitalization in building up the working poor.
 Curt McPhail, project manager, Northside Development Group (bio) will present an overview of Spartanburg’s transformative Northside Initiative.

-Mark Quinn will host a roundtable discussion with Carol Naughton; Curt McPhail, Russell Booker, Superintendent of Education, Spartanburg District 7 (bio), Phil Feisal, president, Spartanburg Medical Center (bio) and David Wood, Ph.D.
-Senior Vice President for Development, Wofford College on the collective vision and committed partnership that is revitalizing Spartanburg’s Northside, one that brings together the resources and ideas of government, faith communities, public and higher education, the hospital, foundations, and neighborhood associations.
+Mark Quinn will host a roundtable discussion with Carol Naughton; Curt McPhail, Russell Booker, Superintendent of Education, Spartanburg District 7 (bio), Phil Feisal, president, Spartanburg Medical Center (bio), Tony Thomas, president of the Northside Neighborhood Association (bio), and David Wood, Ph.D.
+Senior Vice President for Development, Wofford College (bio) on the collective vision and committed partnership that is revitalizing Spartanburg’s Northside, one that brings together the resources and ideas of government, faith communities, public and higher education, the hospital, foundations, and neighborhood associations.

 Jim Sinegal, co-founder and former CEO of Costco Corporation (bio), will provide a business leader’s perspective on why paying good wages is good for business and good for the economy.